weisisheng/itns-solutions/README.md

-# New Statistics - Companion Book
+# itns-solutions

-This website is an interactive companion book for [Introduction to the New Statistics](https://www.routledgetextbooks.com/textbooks/9781138825529/) (abbreviated <i>itns</i>).
+This website [itns-solutions](https://bookdown.org/pbaumgartner/itns-solutions/) is an interactive companion book for [Introduction to the New Statistics](https://www.routledgetextbooks.com/textbooks/9781138825529/) (abbreviated <i>itns</i>).
 It offers

 + interactive quizzes with solutions
-+ interactive questions and answers for the in-chapter-exercises
++ R tutorials for the end-of-chapter exercises

-+ an R tutorial for the end-of-chapter exercises
+Published so far are exercises for chapter 1-4: https://bookdown.org/pbaumgartner/itns-solutions/

-Published so far are chapters:
+Other chapters with R tutorials are already prepared but not yet included in the bookdown version

 * https://rpubs.com/pbaumgartner/itns-03
 * https://rpubs.com/pbaumgartner/itns-04